 The girls at the table turned to me stunned.
-Then began laughing, soon they were choking laughing.
+Then they began laughing.
+Soon they were choking laughing.
 Mascara started to run.
 One was hysterical choking on her last sandwich bite.
-Just as they calmed themselves one would whisper hoarsely
+Just as they calmed themselves, one would whisper hoarsely

 "She's fixing a flat!"

-"Honey F and F is Fast Fuck you fucking twit."
+"Honey, F and F is Fast Fuck, you, fucken twit."

 While made the butt of a joke, my "F and F" got rid of the animosity toward me.
-I was a not a "FDG" just a "Fucking Twit" or "FT".
+I was not "FDG" just a "Fucking Twit" or "FT".

 Driving to and from work, the only times I had to myself, I began thinking.

 Well, it wasn't exactly like that.
-It was fate’s repine, a feeling of emptiness.
+It was a feeling of emptiness.
 Others had it, I didn't.

 Author Notes: Married Catholic Asian woman is exposed to fast pace of work place sex in the 1970's